 Travel Services will review/revise the Travel Policy as needed.
 Any changes to the policy will be published on the Travel Services web page, and effective immediately.

 Travelers are responsible for understanding this policy before planning any travel on behalf of the College.
-Travel policy training is available through Financial Services.
+Travel policy training is available through Business & Finance.

 Each program, department and division is responsible for designating an appropriate Authorized Approver to approve Ithaca College travel related expenditures.
 Generally, this individual is the Dean, Director and/or Department Head.
 This individual is responsible to verify that: